 A cloud provider itself can become a reason for a cloud security threat.
 As not all of them are created equal, some are known for providing a lack of security between clients, which results in shared resources, applications, and systems.
 The worst thing about such a threat is that even when it is targeted at one client, it will also have an impact on another one.

-Although there are numerous possible threats to cloud security, the most common one is a guilt of an employee.
-It is associated with negligence and mistakes people make when logging into the cloud from home PC’s, tablets or personal smartphones, leaving a system vulnerable to many outside threats.
+Although there are numerous possible threats to cloud security, the most common one is a fault of an employee.
+It is associated with negligence and mistakes people make when logging into the cloud from home PC’s, tablets, or personal smartphones, leaving a system vulnerable to many outside threats.

 Such a specific type of security threat as ransomware appears as the result of improper data syncing and inadequate backups.
 It locks the data of a client and does not allow accessing it until a ransom is paid.

 As a cloud computing system is quite open and is accessible from anywhere, confidential information acquired by a potential attacker allows breaking into the cloud and accessing confidential data stored in it with ease.
 Phishing and social engineering attacks can be avoided if employees are knowledgeable about them.